Grouzz/unblur/README.md

 # image blur/deblur

 ## What it does
-Go program that loads an image, converts it to grayscale, pads it to the next power-of-2, runs a 2D FFT, then:
+Go program that loads an image, converts it to grayscale, pads it to the next power of 2, runs a 2D FFT, then:

-- **blur**: multiplies the image spectrum by a Gaussian kernel spectrum (convolution in frequency domain)
+- **blur**: multiplies the image spectrum by a Gaussian kernel spectrum (convolution via the frequency domain)
 - **deblur**: applies a **Wiener filter** in the frequency domain

 ## Requirements